 It’s the perfect place to “get away from it all.”
 It’s an especially great place to hike, ski, camp, or bike, and while Italians certainly travel here, it’s hardly a touristy region.
 That’s partly because, for many years, rural Abruzzo was dogged by poverty.
 This has turned around recently, although Abruzzo’s comeback hit a serious road bump in 2009, thanks to the devastating earthquake in L’Aquila, the region’s capital.

 Visit Abruzzo if: You love the outdoors; you want to experience the “authentic Italy”; you’re planning on driving (public transport isn’t great); you’d like an active vacation; you’d like to get off the beaten path; you want to travel on a budget (it tends to be pretty cheap to stay and eat in Abruzzo, especially compared to other regions!).

 Lazio is a pretty well-known region since, after all, it’s home to Rome!
 (It’s also the third most populous region in Italy).
 But there’s much more to this central region than Italy’s capital.
 Lazio, which gets its name from “Latium,” has sandy beaches along the coast and hills and small mountains further inland.
 It’s home to famous lakes, like Bracciano and Albano; the lovely Castelli Romani hills; remains of the ancient Etruscan civilization which dates back to before Rome was founded; medieval towns and Renaissance gardens; and great archaeological sites, like Ostia Antica.
-(Don’t miss our post on the hidden gems of the Lazio region!).

 Visit Lazio if: You’re keen to see Italy’s famous capital; you’d like to mix up your city sightseeing with ancient ruins, small towns and lush countryside; you’re a history buff.